rimchang/RSBlur/README.md

 ### Pytorch implementation
 We provide simple Dataset modules for adopting our pipeline.
-This slightly be different from the tensorflow implementation.
+This is slightly different from the tensorflow implementation.

 Please refer to [Uformer-RSBlur](./Uformer-RSBlur).

 ```python